Join our email list

 Friday, May 16 | Kraków

-Evening: We’ll enjoy a Shabbat dinner at the hotel.
+Evening: Option to attend Shabbat services at historic synagogue, followed by a Shabbat dinner at the hotel.

 Meals Included: Breakfast, Dinner